A Backpacker’s Guide to the Kalalau Trail

 To me, tents are based on preference, but I cannot stress enough the importance of a rainfly.
 Our group packed in a 3-person tent which was a little snug.

 One item that I regretted leaving behind was hiking poles.
-We ultimately used sticks as poles since the Kalalau Trail is steep and can be slippery at times.
+We ultimately used sticks as poles since the Kalalau Trail is steep and slippery in certain places.

 In case you didn’t know, sticks are MUCH heavier than hiking poles.
-Honestly, very stupid of us, but it’s a mistake we won’t make in the future.
+Honestly, it was stupid of us, but it’s a mistake we won’t make in the future.

 Packing List